-50 global businesses—including Mastercard, Nestlé, and Unilever—announce commitment to transparency
+More than 60 global businesses—including Mastercard, Nestlé, and Unilever—announce commitment to transparency

 For instance, companies that have taken the pledge have agreed to report publicly on greenhouse gas emissions, water consumption, and single-use plastics (the planet pillar).
 For the people pillar, metrics include numbers on diversity and inclusion, a pay equality ratio, and employee well-being rates.
 The prosperity pillar involves economic contribution and total tax paid; and the governance pillar includes information on anti-corruption initiatives.

-Today, at the annual Davos gathering—taking place virtually this year—it’ll be announced that more than 50 global companies have signed onto a commitment to follow this common set of ESG goals.
+Today, at the annual Davos gathering—taking place virtually this year—more than 60 global companies announced they have signed onto a commitment to follow this common set of ESG goals.
 The announcement will take place during a panel on Implementing Stakeholder Capitalism, featuring the WEF’s founder, Klaus Schwab, Salesforce CEO Marc Benioff, and Bank of America CEO Brian T. Moynihan, among others.
-In total, 52 companies across industries and geographies have signed onto the pledge.
+In total, 61 companies across industries and geographies have signed onto the pledge.
 Others include Siemens, PayPal, Heineken, Deloitte, Sony, Unilever, Dell, and Royal Dutch Shell.

 Maha Eltobgy, senior director with the WEF, who has been leading this initiative, says the purpose of the coalition is to demonstrate that CEOs and board members are taking environmental and social factors seriously, and the agreement to report numbers shows it’s not just a symbolic gesture, but an effort in transparency. “[It’s] a demonstration that these CEOs are supportive of making non-financial reporting as rigorous as financial reporting,” she says.